tamu-edu-students/HyperTools/README.md

 ## Video
-Link to video demoing some of the code: https://youtu.be/dIzrb7cCqlA
+Link to video demoing some of the code: https://youtu.be/dIzrb7cCqlA -->

 ## Credits
-This package was developed by Anthony Medellin with help from Jacqueline Aleman, Anant Bhamri, Leo Feng, Adam Garsha, Sarah Lee, Albert Ma, Sudiksha Pradhan, Rijul Ranjan, and Alex Tran.
+This package was developed by Anthony Medellin with help from Anant Bhamri and undergraduate students at Texas A&M University through the Aggie Research Program.